NebulousLabs/Sia-UI/README.md

 ## Running

-1. `npm install`
+* `npm install`
-2. `npm start`
+* `npm start`

-OR

-1. `npm run fresh`

 ## Building Distributables

-Places packaged versions into build/ folder, see the package.json for details
+Places packaged versions into build/ folder, see the package.json for details.

-1. `npm run build`
+* `npm run build`

 ## Cleaning up

 **[CAUTION]** Removes node_modules, your Sia state kept in app/dependencies, and the configuration settings from config.json.

-1. `npm run clean`
+* `npm run clean`

+## Other
+For other command scripts, look into the package.json file.
+However here are some useful ones.

+* `npm run fresh`
+will run clean, install, then start to simulate a fresh install run of the UI.
+* `npm run debug`
+will run the UI with a debug port to aide in inspecting the main process.
+* `npm run doc`
+will generate documentation about the UI's classes and functions.
+It's somewhat messy though.
+* `npm run lint`
+will output style suggestions for the UI's javascript, including for plugins.